 Using the ECG feature

-On Series 4 and 5 Apple Watches there's also an ECG feature that can take electrocardiogram (ECG or EKG) readings.
+On Series 4, 5 and 6 Apple Watches there's also an ECG feature that can take electrocardiogram (ECG or EKG) readings.
 Apple's ECG app can tell whether your heart rhythm has atrial fibrillation (an irregular heart rhythm) or a normal sinus rhythm.
-Apple Watch Series 4 users will see it once WatchOS 5.1.2 is installed on their device.

 Getting a reading is as simple as placing a finger on the Digital Crown of the watch and waiting 30 seconds.
 ECG data will then be collected from the Watch electrodes and displayed in the Health app, which in turn can be shared via a PDF report with your doctor.
 Apple claims the test is 99 per cent accurate.

-The Activity app on your iPhone is where all your Apple Watch fitness data ends up.
+The Fitness app on your iPhone is where all your Apple Watch fitness data ends up.
+It is also where you'll find Fitness+, which you can read all about in our separate feature.
 You'll find your daily performance, historical performance data, all your workouts (which can be filtered by specific workout too), your sharing status and find all badges you've earned.
-There are four tabs to navigate: History, Workouts, Awards, and Sharing.
+There are three tabs to navigate: Summary, Fitness+ and Sharing.

-History goes back as far as you've been wearing the Apple Watch, recording your Move, Exercise, and Stand totals when you wear it during that time.
+Summary goes back as far as you've been wearing the Apple Watch, recording your Move, Exercise, and Stand totals when you wear it during that time.
 You can't edit or erase the data.
+It's also where you will find all your workouts, Awards and Trends.

 As an example, for swimming, it details active calories, total calories, distance, total time, average heart rate, number of lengths and pool length.
 It will also show you average pace with stroke splits.
 For running, you'll get splits, a map of your run, and data including elevation gain, average cadence (steps per minute).
 During your running workout, the Apple Watch will also show rolling kilometres so you can see your split for the preceding kilometre to see if you're on track.